BaobabLims/baobab.lims/README.md

   </div>
 </div>

+The latest information about Baobab LIMS community can be found on the [Baobab LIMS](https://baobablims.org/).

 # Baobab LIMS

 Baobab LIMS is an open-source laboratory information management system (LIMS) software that will ensure that researchers can track the lifecycle of a biospecimen in the laboratory from receipt to storage and reuse.
 This software ensures that sufficient metadata is captured.